sansrien/order-summary/README.md

 # order-summary
-Responsive Order Summary challenge from frontendmentor.io using HTML and CSS
+Responsive Order Summary challenge from frontendmentor.io using HTML and CSS (including flexbox)